Which students participate in the new student experience (orientation) / Am I required to participate?

 How do I submit a UCard photo?

-Here are specific directions on how to upload a UCard photo.
+Please visit the UCard Office website for the specific directions on how to upload a UCard photo.

 What Immunizations are required for New Students?